 can chicken breasts be used for this recipe?

-ingredients for tandoori chicken marinade
+ingredients for easy tandoori chicken marinade

-cleaning the chicken
+marinating the chicken

 Trim off the skin and fat and clean the chicken legs.
 For the last rinse, mix the chicken legs with 1/2 teaspoon of turmeric powder and wash.
 This helps disinfect the chicken and also gives a yellow tint, to start with.